 The Castle Itself

-There was a serious fire at Windsor Castle in November 1992 however all has now been beautifully restored.
+There was a serious fire at Windsor Castle in November 1992, however all has now been beautifully restored.
 St George’s Hall has been rebuilt in oak and looks much as it must have done when it was first constructed in the 1360’s.
 Looked over by a massive statue of the King’s Champion at the far end, the ceiling is decorated with the crests of every Knight of the Garter, the oldest order of chivalry in the world.
-State Banquets are often held here, the table set for up to 160 guests!
+State Banquets are often held here, the table set for up to 160 guests.

 Queen Mary’s Doll House

 I love Queen Mary’s Doll House!
 It was built in the 1920’s and is a perfect replica of an aristocratic home in miniature.
-It really is magical, with miniature furniture and paintings by the leading artists of the day, a library full of doll sized books and a garden designed by Gertrude Jekyll.
+It really is magical, with miniature furniture and paintings by the leading artists of the day, a library full of doll sized books and a garden designed by horticulturalist Gertrude Jekyll.
 This incredible structure even boasts electricity, hot and cold running water, working elevators and flushing toilets!

 St George’s Chapel

-Tips to Make Your Visit Extra Special
+Tips to Make a Visit to Windsor Castle Extra Special

 Opening times and admission prices for Windsor Castle vary.
 Please click here for essential information about booking your visit and be sure to book in advance to avoid the queues.